New Student Registration: Religious Studies

 Religious Studies

-The Department of Religious Studies offers two 3-credit courses at the 100-level:
+The Department of Religious Studies offers five 3-credit courses at the 100-level:

-RELS 103 - World Religions: What You Need to Know (3 credits)
+• RELS 103 – World Religions: What You Need to Know

-RELS 117 – Ethical Principles for Health Care Providers (3 credits)
+• RELS 117 – Ethical Principles for Health Care Providers

-A 100 level course is recommended for a major, joint major, honours, subsidiary, minor, or pair in Religious Studies. all 100 level courses may be used as electives in any program.
+A 100-level course is recommended for a major, joint major, honours, subsidiary, minor, or pair in Religious Studies.
+All 100-level courses may be used as electives in any program, though RELS 113 and 114 cannot be used to fulfill the writing course requirements for the Diploma in Engineering.

 RELS 117 is a required first-year course for the 4-year Bachelor of Science in Nursing degree, and is normally restricted to students in that program.